landonb/dubs-vim/README-USING.rst

 brief description of the feature and then more detailed notes.

 ..
 NOTE: For security reasons, the include directive does not
-..       work on github.
+..       work on GitHub.
 E.g., we cannot simply
 ..
 ..        .. include:: https://github.com/landonb/dubs_after_dark/README.rst
 ..        .. include:: ...